-In this talk, Ayehsa Khanna speaks about the importance of communication, transparency, and bias in the design and application of artificially intelligent tools.
-She will also speak about the role of risk in planning to use AI from a governance point of view and what it means to have digital justice in the centre of our thinking.
+In this talk, UWCSEA parent Dr Ayehsa Khanna speaks about the importance of communication, transparency, and bias in the design and application of artificially intelligent tools.
+She also explored the role of risk in planning to use AI from a governance point of view and what it means to have digital justice in the centre of our thinking.

 Watch this session if you are interested in learning about the ethics of using AI in what we do.